CREEPers on conferences:

 This year the 21st DRT (International Conference on Deformation Mechanisms, Rheology and Tectonics) was hold in Inverness.
 The three-day conference contains selected talks and posters and pre, mid and post conference field trips in the highlands.
 Giacomo gave the talk “Viscous Flow Controls Slip Zone Thickness and Weakening during Coseismic slip in Calcite Gouges”, presenting a new conceptual model for the formation of mirror surfaces in carbonate rocks during seismic slip.
 The talk was awarded as the best student talk.

 From the 18th to 21st of April 2017, Gianluca and Elenora attended the Subduction Interface Processes in Barcelona.
 This small conference was organized as the final event of our sister ITN project ZIP (Zooming Into Plates).
-And it had the aim to bring together people who work on the subduction interface, on kinds of topics ranging from earthquakes to deep fluid circulation.
+It had the aim to bring together people who work on the subduction interface, on topics ranging from earthquakes to deep fluid circulation.
 Gianluca presented a poster about his boundary-element model in which he studies the dynamics of subduction along with the two-plates interaction at subduction interface.
 Elenora gave a talk about her first results concerning a global correlation between seafloor roughness and large- to mega-earthquakes along the subduction thrust fault.
 This SIP conference was a nice example of how a successful ITN project can be finished and how new results and ideas on various topics concerning the subduction plate interface can be shared.

 CREEPers on field work: